dlotterman/metal_code_snippets/smokeping/README.md

 - An endpoint for every Metal region, gathered from the [Equinix Metal Looking Glass](https://metal.equinix.com/developers/looking-glass/) tool
 - An endpoint for each AWS region
 - An HTTP endpoint for each GCP region
+  - Please note, this is a HTTP request for latency measurement, NOT ICMP ping.
+It is not valid to measure this against the latency of ICMP endpoints, but can be useful to compare one GCP region to another.
 - Various known popular public endpoints such as DNS hosts

 NGINX is configured to host the smokeping instance as the default HTTP host, so just taking the public IP into a browser should be all thats needed to reach the smokeping read-only WebUI.